garrandall/popular-music-data/tracks/with-you-chris-brown.md

 Said the hearts all over the world tonight (Uh, uh)

-Hey little mama, ooh, you're a stunner
+Hey little mama, oh, you're a stunner
 Hot little figure, yes, you're a winner
 And I'm so glad to be yours
 You're a class all your own
-And ooh, little cutie, when you talk to me
+And oh, little cutie, when you talk to me
 I swear the whole world stops, you're my sweetheart And I'm so glad that you're mine
 You are one of a kind and